 Table of Contents (System Layers)

-- Traffic Flow & Clearance Physics (The Stitching Layer)
+- Traffic Flow & Clearance Physics (The Movement Layer)

 - Layer 1: Sit Duration Physics (Fatigue Engineering)